 - 1a.
-Make semi-annual site visits to monitor the spread of any and all Category I and II invasive plant species within parcels.
+Make bi-annual site visits to monitor the spread of any and all Category I and II invasive plant species within parcels.
 Once a contiguous tract at the center of the project is acquired, begin exotic plant management within this tract, if warranted.
-Continue monitoring the remainder of parcels. - 2a.
+Continue monitoring the remainder of parcels. - 1b.
+Treat all Category I and II invasive plant species within offsite mitigation donation parcels on an annual basis. - 2a.
 Seek grant funding opportunities for the removal of exotic flora.